tmorin/plantuml-libs/distribution/material-4/Action/OpenInFull.md

 include('material-4/Action/OpenInFull')

 ' renders the element
-OpenInFull('OpenInFull', 'Open In Full', 'an optional tech label')
+OpenInFull('OpenInFull', 'Open In Full', 'an optional tech label', 'an optional description')
 @enduml
 ```